alysoid/ansible-arch-bootstrap/README.md

 - `subvol=@log` mounted on `/mnt/var/log`
 - `subvol=@swap` mounted on `/mnt/swap` (with NOCOW attribute)

-The `@swap` subvolume has a 2 GiB enabled `swapfile` inside and will be mounted with these options: `defaults,noatime,ssd,discard=async`.
-All the other subvolumes will have the same options plus `compress=zstd:3`.
+All the subvolumes have these mount options: `defaults,noatime,ssd,discard=async,compress=zstd:3`.
+The `@swap` subvolume has the `NOCOW` attribute and a 2 GiB enabled `swapfile` on it.

 ## Install essential packages